 Photo ID issued by Central or State Government/University/Public Sector Undertakings/Public Financial Institutions/Commercial Banks

-Voter ID card
+Valid Voter ID card

-Agreement for lease or sale of property
+Agreement for lease of residential property

 Following are the benefits of KYC: